-Cgwise Unveils Trends In Canadian Crypto Ownership - A 2023 Analysis With Surging Average Portfolio Values -
+CGWISE Unveils Trends In Canadian Crypto Ownership - A 2023 Analysis With Surging Average Portfolio Values -

 (MENAFN- Evertise Digital) The OSC's survey unveils a complex narrative of shifting sentiments, demographic patterns, and contradictory emotions surrounding crypto investments in Canada.

-London, United Kingdom, February 12, 2024 – In the ever-evolving landscape of cryptocurrency, 2023 brought notable shifts in Canada's crypto space, with a nuanced tale of both decline and resilience.
+Vienna, Austria, February 7, 2024 – In the ever-evolving landscape of cryptocurrency, 2023 brought notable shifts in Canada's crypto space, with a nuanced tale of both decline and resilience.
 Eddie Shaw, an expert at Capital Group Wise , says the Ontario Securities Commission (OSC) recently released its“Crypto Assets Survey 2023,” shedding light on Canadians' sentiments and behaviours towards cryptocurrencies.
 Conducted in partnership with Ipsos, the survey provides a comprehensive snapshot of the crypto landscape in the country, encompassing the perspectives of 2,360 respondents reflecting the diverse demographics of Canada.

 The headline revelation from the survey suggests a dip in the number of crypto holders in Canada compared to the previous year.
 In 2022, 13% of Canadians held crypto assets, a figure that saw a slight decline to 10% in 2023.
 However, the narrative takes an intriguing turn when examining the value aspect.
 The average value of crypto portfolios witnessed a substantial surge, leaping from $52,975 in 2022 to an impressive $82,998 in 2023.
 This juxtaposition of a reduced holder count and increased portfolio value paints a complex picture of the country's evolving dynamics of crypto ownership.
 Regret Amidst Profitability